Solute transport due to Periodic Loading in a Soft Porous Material: Solute transport and mixing

-We conclude by reporting typical loading parameters, material properties and diffusion coefficients for several examples of soft biological tissues (table~\ref{table-peclet}).
-Based on these values, we calculate the Péclet number as defined in section~\ref{scaling}, which quantifies the importance of poromechanical relaxation relative to molecular diffusion, and an effective Péclet number $\mathrm{Pe_{eff}}=\mathrm{Pe}A/T$, which additionally accounts for the impact of loading on advection to understand the range of loading amplitudes and frequencies where advection and dispersion are likely to be non-negligible.
-For simplicity, we use a moderate dimensionless amplitude $A=0.1$ in all cases.
-In all cases, the values of $\mathrm{Pe_{eff}}$ range from moderate to high, indicating that advection and potentially dispersion are probably not negligible in these systems.
+We conclude by reporting typical dimensionless loading parameters and diffusion coefficients for several examples of soft biological tissues (table~\ref{table-peclet}).
+Based on these values, we calculate the P{\'{e}}clet number and the effective P{\'{e}}clet number, as defined in section~\ref{scaling}, to understand the range of loading scenarios where advection and dispersion are likely to be non-negligible.
+For simplicity, we use a moderate dimensionless amplitude $\tilde{A}=0.1$ in all cases.
+The detailed parameters to calculate $\tilde{T}$ and $\mathrm{Pe}$ are reported, for the same biological tissues, in \cite{Fiori2023}.
+In all cases, the values of $\mathrm{Pe_{eff}}$ range from moderate to high, indicating that advection and potentially dispersion are unlikely to be negligible in these systems.